-Somerset take on Warwickshire at the Oval 2, Abu Dhabi tomorrow (Friday) in a pre-season 50-over match that is due to get underway at 6am (GMT).
+Somerset begin a three-day pre-season red-ball match against Warwickshire at the Oval 2, Abu Dhabi tomorrow (Tuesday).
+Play is due to get underway at 6am (GMT).

 HOW CAN I KEEP UP TO DATE?